karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Omnibus/README.md

 ﻿
 # Omnibus: Connect all the things!

+Omnibus is a tool for establishing connections.

+Omnibus **should be used to**:

- * Easily create data-driven UI behavior in prefabs
+ * Easily create data-driven behavior in prefabs
  * Hook application-level systems together without creating dependencies
- * Let me manually poke things at runtime
+ * Let you manually inspect and poke values at runtime to see what happens

+Omnibus **should not be used**:

+ * As a programming replacement (don't write code using Omnibus)
+ * As a designer or artist tool

-Importantly, Omnibus is for establishing connections.
-It is *not* intended to replace programming or be an easy language for designers.
-It is intentional that there is no simple way to hook outputs of one cell to the inputs of another.
-Write code to do that or use a tool that's built for that purpose.
-Don't build your game's functional systems in the GUI with Omnibus.
+It is intentional that it isn't straightforward to hook outputs of one cell to the inputs of another.
+Don't build your game's logical systems in the GUI with Omnibus.
 Use Omnibus to easily represent the game state your code's functional systems create.

-Cells are either self-contained units called Modules or two-part compound units composed of a Gate or Filter and a Terminal.
+If you find yourself needing more complex functionality, write a new cell rather than trying to combine existing cells in clever ways.

+Omnibus is still a work in progress :)

 ## Terminology